Below are some of the most frequently asked questions about the TRACK Platform.

 What is a typical allocation process?

-Track ensures that only Track-calculated contractor hours and costs are allocated to the contract, work orders, purchase orders, and WBS elements.
-Cost objects are automatically downloaded from the customer's ERP and Computerized Maintenance Management System (CMMS) and project planning systems.
-Allocations are performed by Contractor Timekeepers.
+TRACK ensures that only TRACK-Calculated contractor hours and costs are allocated to the contract, work orders, purchase orders, and WBS elements.
+Cost objects are automatically downloaded from the customer’s ERP and Computerized Maintenance Management System (CMMS) and project planning systems.
+Allocations and performed by Contractor Timekeepers.
 Yesterday’s hours and costs are typically fully allocated the next morning.

-Track captures the precise time ‘In’ and ‘Out’ for each contractor employee (using the gate access control system you already have in place) and automatically applies contract pricing and terms and conditions.
-Payments to contractors are facilitated by Track’s interface to your ERP system.
-As a result, our customers eliminate error-prone manual processes which further eliminate timesheet and invoice disputes.
+TRACK captures the precise time ‘In’ and ‘Out’ for each contractor employee (using the gate access control system you already have in place) and automatically applies contract pricing and terms and conditions.
+Payments to contractors are facilitated by TRACK’s interface to your ERP system.
+As a result, our customers eliminate error-prone manual process which further eliminate timesheets and invoice disputes.

 How does Track achieve Daily Cost Visibility?

-Track enables a daily settlement process between you and your contractors.
-As a result, planners/schedulers and project managers can monitor actual job costs for all contractor activity on a near real-time basis rather than waiting for contractor invoices to be processed 30-45 days later.
+TRACK enables a daily settlement process between you and your contractors.
+As a result, planners/schedules and project managers can monitor actual job costs for all contractor activity on a near real-time basis rather that waiting for contractor invoices to be processed 30-45 days later.